schollz/pluck/README.md

 *pluck* makes text extraction intuitive and [fast](https://github.com/schollz/pluck#current-benchmark).
 You can specify an extraction in nearly the same way you'd tell a person trying to extract the text by hand: "OK Bob, every time you find *X* and then *Y*, copy down everything you see until you encounter *Z*."

 In *pluck*, *X* and *Y* are called *activators* and *Z* is called the *deactivator*.
 The file/URL being plucked is streamed byte-by-byte into a finite state machine.
 Once all *activators* are found, the following bytes are saved to a buffer, which is added to a list of results once the *deactivator* is found.
 The file is read only once, and multiple queries are extracted simultaneously.
+There is no requirement on the file format (e.g. XML/HTML), as long as its text.

-### Why?
+# Why?

-*pluck* was made as a simpler and faster alternative to xpath and regexp.
+*pluck* was made as a simple alternative to xpath and regexp.
 Through simple declarations, *pluck* allows complex procedures like [extracting text in nested HTML tags](https://github.com/schollz/pluck#use-config-file), or [extracting the content of an attribute of a HTML tag](https://github.com/schollz/pluck#basic-usage). *pluck* may not work in all scenarios, so do not consider it a replacement for xpath or regexp.

 ### Doesn't regex already do this?